kedro-org/kedro/docs/source/integrations/databricks_development_workflow.md

 # Databricks development workflow

 This guide demonstrates a development workflow for Kedro projects on Databricks using Databricks Repos.
-This hybrid workflow involves developing your Kedro project using a local Integrated Development Environment (IDE) and Databricks notebooks for testing purposes.
+This hybrid workflow involves developing your Kedro project using a local Integrated Development Environment (IDE) and Databricks notebooks for testing.
 This guide demonstrates this workflow using an example based on the Kedro PySpark Iris starter.
 This workflow has several advantages, enabling:

 - Use of powerful development features offered by an IDE not available on Databricks notebooks.